afbarnard/esal/README.md

 * Event sequence data structure for the efficient querying of event sequences
 * Interval objects
-* Allen's interval algebra (constant-time implementation that uses the minimum number of comparisons)
+* Allen's interval algebra (constant-time implementation that uses only a few comparisons)

-The planned features are:

-* Selection and counting of sequences
-* Selection and counting of events
-* Sampling events and sequences
-* Temporal statistics
-* Reading/Writing various relational and flat representations

-Some of the planned features have already been implemented but haven't yet been organized into an official API.
+Other features have already been implemented but haven't yet been organized into an official API.
 Feel free to look through the code.
 Suggestions are welcome.

 Requirements